-I am a Principal Research Scientist co-leading the AI for Cyberdefence (AICD) Research Center at the Alan Turing Institute, London, UK.
+I am a Principal Research Scientist co-leading the AI for Cyberdefence (AICD) Research Center at the Alan Turing Institute in London, UK.

-My research has been published in top-tier academic and industrial venues such as the ACM Conference on Computer and Communications Security (CCS), NeurIPS, the Privacy Enhancing Technologies Symposium (PETs), the Network & Distributed System Security Symposium (NDSS) etc. Moreover, I frequent the top venues for security practitionaires (BlackHat US and BlackHat EU, Defcon, the Chaos Communication Congress) and present my team's research results.
-I have been kindly supported by Oasis Labs, Binance Labs, the Allan & Nesta Ferguson Charitable Trust and the UCL Public Engagement Unit.
-I have also been honored to be in the 10-of-200 young researchers' list by the Heidelberg Laureate Forum, a recipient of the Werner Romberg Grant, as well as a finalist at the CSAW Europe 2018 Applied Research Competition.
+My research has been published in top-tier academic venues such as NeurIPS, the ACM Conference on Computer and Communications Security (CCS), the Privacy Enhancing Technologies Symposium (PETs), and the Network & Distributed System Security Symposium (NDSS).
+I also enjoy presenting at practitioner-focused events such as BlackHat US/EU, Defcon, and the Chaos Communication Congress.
+I have been honored to appear in the 10-of-200 young researchers' list by the Heidelberg Laureate Forum.

-Besides my main research direction, I have worked on a variety of other projects.
-Snappy is a fast-payment solution for slow permissionless blockchains.
-Myst is a high-assurance cryptographic hardware prototype which was the first trojan-resilient deployment that achieved performance similar to that of conventional hardware security modules used in production (CSAW 2018 Competition Finalist).
-Our study on ultrasound tracking received wide-spread attention and is considered the seminal work in this area.
-With Petr Svenda, we released the first open-source cryptographic library for JavaCards.
-Finally, I have published a stream of papers studying market fairness & manipulation as security problems.
-I hold a PhD in the Information Security Group at University College London.
+Apart from my main research area, I have contributed to various other initiatives.
+Snappy is a fast-payment solution for slow permissionless blockchains, paving the way to preconfs which are now taking off.
+Myst is a high-assurance cryptographic hardware prototype that was the first trojan-resilient system matching the performance of conventional hardware security modules (CSAW 2018 Competition Finalist).
+My work on ultrasound tracking received broad media attention and is considered seminal in this field.
+In collaboration with Petr Svenda, we released the first open-source cryptographic library for JavaCards enabling developers to break free from manufacturer lock-ins.
+I have also published numerous studies examining market fairness and manipulation from a security perspective..

 Vasilios Mavroudis